 Security Operations Center (SOC) as a Service providers always need to be ready for anything.
-No one, however, could have predicted 2020’s country-wide shut down with thousands of people scrambling to finding ways to work at home.
+No one, however, could have predicted 2020’s country-wide shutdown with thousands of people scrambling to find ways to work at home.
 Although each situation is unique, businesses and organizations fall into two general categories: those that were prepared and those that were not.

 “Most companies view cybersecurity as a responsive endeavor, and preparation and planning for bad get left to the side,” McLane says.
 “The level of maturity a company has with regards to cybersecurity is measured, in part, by how well integrated their proactive and reactive measures are linked, communicated, and practiced.”

-“Organizations that had no plan in place, likely face greater risk exposure to cybersecurity threats because, they are more focused on keeping their business running on a day to day basis, and the cybersecurity threats that can arise,” says McLane.
+“Organizations that had no plan in place, likely faced greater risk exposure to cybersecurity threats because, they were more focused on keeping their business running on a day-to-day basis, and the cybersecurity threats that could arise,” says McLane.

 Security Risks from a Remote Workforce